A Catalyst Seminar

 Please contact Member Services at email@example.com.

-This seminar is made possible by a generous grant from The Andrew W. Mellon Foundation.
+This seminar is made possible by a generous grant from the Mellon Foundation.

 Additional support is provided by American Express, the Baisley Powell Elebash Fund, the Howard Gilman Foundation, and the National Endowment for the Arts, as well as, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council and New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.